-- 5. EXTERIOR COSMETIC GELCOAT LIMITED WARRANTY.
-Crownline warrants to the original retail purchaser of this boat that Crownline will pay all or a portion of the cost to correct or repair any cracking, crazing or fading of the exterior gelcoat surface of the boat and of fiberglass options (such as radar arches) installed by Crownline at the factory according to the following prorated schedule: - a.
-Up to twelve (12) months after date of original retail purchase: Crownline pays 100% of repair cost; - b.
-After twelve (12) months but up to twenty-four (24) months after date of original retail purchase: Crownline pays 50% of repair cost; - c.
-After twenty-four (24) months from date of original retail purchase: Crownline pays 0% of repair cost.
+5. EXTERIOR COSMETIC GELCOAT LIMITED WARRANTY.
+Crownline warrants to the original retail purchaser of this boat that Crownline will pay all or a portion of the cost to correct or repair any cracking, crazing or fading of the exterior gelcoat surface of the boat and of fiberglass options (such as radar arches) installed by Crownline at the factory according to the following prorated schedule:

+a.
+Up to twelve (12) months after date of original retail purchase: Crownline pays 100% of repair cost;

+b.
+After twelve (12) months but up to fifteen (15) months after date of original retail purchase: Crownline pays 50% of repair cost;

+c.
+After fifteen (15) months but up to eighteen (18) months after date of original retail purchase: Crownline pays 25% of repair cost;